Magic Squares of Odd Order

 Magic Squares of odd order by Marios Mamzeris

-In brief, a Magic Square is a n x n square grid (where n is the number of cells on each side) filled with distinct positive integers in the range 1,2...,n2 such that each cell contains a different integer and the sum of the integers in each row, column and diagonal is equal.
+A Magic Square is an n × n square grid (where n is the number of cells on each side) filled with distinct positive integers in the range 1,2,...,n2 such that each cell contains a different integer and the sum of integers in each row, column, and diagonal is equal.

-To create any odd-order associative magic square quickly and hassle-free, we just need to make two simple passes, that I describe as table transformations (shifts).
-The following three tables are depicting the creation of a 31x31 magic square.
+To create any odd-order associative magic square quickly and efficiently using the algorithmic approach, we need to perform only two simple passes, which I call table transformations (shifts).
+The three tables below demonstrate the construction of a 31×31 magic square.

-That’s it.
+That's it.
 A magic square is ready.
-That is the 3rd table below, with light and dark grey cells and yellow diagonals.
+The completed square is shown in the 3rd table below, with alternating grey cells and highlighted yellow diagonals.

 Left green arrow